 Kids spend less than 20% of their time in school.
-It’s the other 80% that Thrive’s Out-of-School Time Action Team, or OSTAT, worries about.
+It’s the other 80% — the out-of-school time — that Thrive volunteers worry about.

-Parents of means can fill their children’s idle after-school and summer hours with activities that increase academic achievement and social-emotional development.
+Many parents can afford to fill their children’s after-school and summer hours with activities that increase academic achievement and social-emotional development.

 The world is not as kind for children growing up in less-advantaged families.
 They suffer from an opportunity gap that’s the result of a double whammy.
 Not only do their parents struggle to provide them with the most basic of human necessities, they often live in underserved neighborhoods — places where the nearest youth program, library, or community center is miles from home.